Rian8337/Alice/README.md

-# Elaina
+# Alice
-The Discord bot made for osu!droid and Malody
+A Discord bot made for osu!droid and Malody.

+Based on [Elaina](https://github.com/NeroYuki/Elaina) by NeroYuki with a few additions.